How to Find the Best Low Cholesterol Protein Powder

 Some saturated fats, namely those found in animal products, can raise LDL or “bad” cholesterol levels in the blood, increasing your risk of heart disease and stroke.

-Coconut contains medium chain saturated fats (MCFAs), however, which are different from the long-chain saturated fats (LCSFAs).
+Coconut contains medium chain saturated fats (MCFAs), however, which are different from the long-chain saturated fats (LCSFAs) (J Cardiovasc Dev Dis, 2020).

 What makes Drink Wholesome the best low cholesterol protein powder, however, has more to do with what is not in it!